 Continue Reading PTAB Should Have Determined that Gravity Feed Display Design Patent is Obvious

-Federal Circuit Affirms Obviousness Decision by Board, No Violation
+Federal Circuit Affirms Obviousness Decision by Board, Finds No APA Violation Based on New Characterization of Passage Providing Motivation to Combine

 In Smith & Nephew, Inc. v.
 Arthrocare Corp., Appeal No. IPR2016-00918 (Fed.
 Cir.
 Aug.
 21, 2019), the Federal Circuit affirmed the Patent Trial and Appeal Board’s decision in an IPR to invalidate patent claims on the basis of obviousness, determining that the Board did not violate the Administrative Procedure Act (APA) by describing the motivation to combine the teachings of the prior art in different language than that used in the petition.
 Additionally, the court affirmed the Board’s claim construction as reasonable and found that subjecting a pre-AIA patent to inter partes review was constitutional when the patent issued after the passage of the AIA.